ALPHA: Audit that Learns from Previously Hand-Audited Ballots: ALPHA and SHANGRLA

 To conduct a comparison RLA, auditors export subtotals or other vote records from the voting system and \emph{commit to them} (e.g., by publishing them).
-Election auditors first check whether the exported records results agree with the overall reported contest outcomes.
+Election auditors first check whether applying the social choice function to the exported records gives the same outcome reported for each contest.
 If not, the election fails the audit: even according to the voting system, some reported outcome is wrong.
-If things add up, the audit next checks whether differences between the voting system's exported records and a human interpretation of the votes on ballot cards could have altered any reported outcome, by manually checking a random sample of the voting system's exported records against a manual interpretation of the votes on the corresponding physical batches of ballot cards.
+If the reported outcomes match those implied by the exported vote records, the audit next checks whether differences between the voting system's exported records and a human interpretation of the votes on ballot cards could have altered any reported outcome, by manually checking a random sample of the voting system's exported records against a manual interpretation of the votes on the corresponding physical batches of ballot cards.

-This is like checking an expense report.
+This procedure is like checking an expense report.
 Committing to the subtotals is like submitting the expense report.
 An auditor can check the accuracy of the report by first checking the addition (checking whether the exported batch-level results produce the reported contest outcomes), then manually checking a sample of the reported expenses against the physical paper receipts (checking the accuracy of the machine interpretation of the cards).